 In 1759, Wollstonecraft was born into abject poverty.
 She was not able to gain a meaningful education due to her family’s social position and played a maternal role to her two younger sisters as a result of her father’s violent nature and mother’s postpartum depression.
-Mary relied heavily on Jane Arden, a friend of hers; together they would read and attend lectures, both of which helped to further the minimal education which a young Wollstonecraft would have had access to.
+Mary relied heavily on Jane Arden, a friend of hers; together they would read and attend lectures, both of which helped to further the minimal education to which a young Wollstonecraft had access.

-Wollstonecraft had almost an innate desire to challenge social norms, convincing her sister in 1784 to flee home and try to rebuild her life, flying in the face of the traditional ideals that women would stay in the home until they married.
-Nowhere was this more evident in her Vindication of the Rights of Men (1790), a rebuttal to the ideas put forth by Edmund Burke in his Reflections on the Revolution in France (1790).
+Wollstonecraft had almost an innate desire to challenge social norms, convincing her sister in 1784 to flee home and try to rebuild her life, flying in the face of the traditional ideals that women would stay in their parental home until they were married.
+Nowhere was this more evident than in her Vindication of the Rights of Men (1790), a rebuttal to the ideas put forth by Edmund Burke in his Reflections on the Revolution in France (1790).

 In this, Burke had stood in support of constitutional monarchy and the role that the aristocracy played in society, essentially standing in favour of embedded social and cultural inequality.
-Wollstonecraft vehemently opposed this position, instead arguing that Burke’s ideals promoted nothing but social stagnation, whereas she valued progress; she correctly asserted that Burke’s world based around tradition would further entrench inequality, whether it be in terms of gender or slavery, simply because our ancestors did the same.
-We are yet to see a world without constitutional monarchy, especially in Europe, and we are also certainly yet to see true gender equality or the end to slavery: Wollstonecraft would be appalled to know that her visions had been realised.
+Wollstonecraft vehemently opposed this position, instead arguing that Burke’s ideals promoted nothing but social stagnation.
+In contrast, Wollstonecraft valued progress.
+She correctly asserted that Burke’s world based around tradition would further entrench inequality, whether it be in terms of gender or slavery, simply because our ancestors did the same.
+We are yet to see a world without constitutional monarchy, especially in Europe, and we are also yet to see true gender equality or the end to slavery: Wollstonecraft would be appalled to know that her visions had been realised.

-The mention of slavery in Wollstonecraft’s destruction of Burke’s outdated desires is notable.
+The mention of slavery in Wollstonecraft’s destruction of Burke’s outdated opinions is notable.
 She was amongst the first to stand in opposition to both the Trans-Atlantic Slave Trade and slavery more widely.
-This added another layer to her personality and also indicates further why she has held such a revered place in history.
+This added another layer to her admirable socio-political position and further indicates why she holds such a revered place in history.

-In Vindication of the Rights of Women, she argued for all people, no matter their skin colour, to “be allowed their birthright – liberty.”
-Here, she proved the importance of intersectional feminism; if women were fighting for their equality, most of whom were white and middle-class, they surely had to also fight for those who did not have the resources or voice to speak up for themselves – a lesson which we should still heed today.
+In Vindication of the Rights of Women, she argued for all people, no matter their ethnicity, to “be allowed their birthright – liberty.”
+Here, she proved the importance of intersectional feminism; women could not achieve true equality until all women, no matter of social standing, ethnicity, religion and so on, were equal – a lesson which we are yet to learn today.

 She had travelled to France after the publication of Rights of Men (1790) due to the uproar that the piece

 had caused, after all this was a time in which women were to be seen and not heard.
-She arrived in the height of the French Revolution which, as you can imagine, greatly suited Wollstonecraft.
+She arrived in the height of the French Revolution which, as one can imagine, greatly suited Wollstonecraft.
 Staying true to herself, she found inspiration in the republican aims of the rebels, even if she was not greatly fond of their actions, writing “I cannot yet give up the hope, that a fairer day is dawning on Europe”.
-She agreed with the principle of revolt, as you may expect, but disagreed with rebellion purely as a means of commerce, or away to try and improve the economy, as that did nothing to further the cause of equality.
+She agreed with the principle of revolt, as expected, but disagreed with rebellion purely as a means of commerce, or as a way to try and improve an economy which was built on injustice and inequality.

 All of this shows that Wollstonecraft was one of the first truly ‘modern’ women, at least in a 21st Century sense.
 As the first real ‘feminist’, advocating a utopia in which people of all genders are equal, she was truly the forerunner for debates which still occur today.
 Ideas which seemed radical at the time are today simply a basis for further debate.
 For example, in her ground-breaking 1792 work Vindication of the Rights of Women, she wrote “I do not wish them [women] to have power over men; but over themselves”.
-Modern-day feminists (including those who do not consider themselves part of the movement despite agreeing with all the principles of feminism…) still aspire for this aim to be achieved, so for Wollstonecraft to have advocated this 228 years ago just goes to show how extraordinary she really was.
+Modern-day feminists still aspire for this aim to be achieved, despite what some in the media may think, so for Wollstonecraft to have advocated this 228 years ago just goes to show how extraordinary she really was.

 Mary Wollstonecraft was nothing if not individual.
-However, as is the case for so many brilliant minds across all specialisms, it was this uniqueness which ultimately plagued her thoughts.
+However, as is the case for so many brilliant minds, it was this uniqueness which ultimately plagued her thoughts.
 Memoirs of the Author of A Vindication of the Rights of Woman (1798) was written by Wollstonecraft’s widower, William Godwin (who is in himself notable for being a founding advocate of anarchism) and showed the torment which Wollstonecraft’s own mind had caused her.
-It was a blunt but honest account of her life, which spoke of her close friendship with a woman, her love affairs, her illegitimate child, her suicide attempts and her agonising death.
+It was a blunt but honest account of her life, which spoke of her close ‘friendship’ with a woman, her love affairs, her illegitimate child, her suicide attempts and her agonising death.

 She is an inspiration who deserves to be more than simply a reference in History textbooks, and so whilst I may never truly convey the power she held and the influence she has had on our society, hopefully I have managed to give a glimpse into just what a genius Mary Wollstonecraft was.